flipperdevices/flipperzero-firmware/documentation/ExpansionModules.md

 ## Terms and definitions

-- Expansion module: A third-party hardware unit meant for use with Flipper Zero by connecting it to its GPIO header.
+- Expansion Module: A third-party hardware unit meant for use with Flipper Zero by connecting it to its GPIO header.
-- Expansion module protocol: A serial-based, byte-oriented, synchronous communication protocol described in this document.
+- Expansion Module Protocol: A serial-based, byte-oriented, synchronous communication protocol described in this document.
 - Host: Hardware unit tasked with serving requests.
 Used interchangeably with Flipper, Server, Host etc. throughout this document.
-- Device: Used interchangeably with Expansion module, Module, Client, etc.
+- Device: Used interchangeably with Expansion Module, Module, Client, etc.
 - RPC: Remote Procedure Call, a protobuf-based communication protocol widely used by Flipper Zero companion applications.
-- Timeout interval: Period of inactivity to be treated as a loss of connection, also denoted as Tto.
+- Timeout Interval: Period of inactivity to be treated as a loss of connection, also denoted as Tto.
 Equals to 250 ms.
-- Baud rate switch dead time: Period of time after baud rate change during which no communication is allowed, also denoted Tdt.
+- Baud Rate Switch Dead Time: Period of time after baud rate change during which no communication is allowed, also denoted Tdt.
 Equals to 25 ms.

 ## Features

 - Automatic expansion module detection
 - Baud rate negotiation
+- Basic error detection
 - Request-response communication flow
 - Integration with Flipper RPC protocol